 \section{Threat Model}

-Following prior work~\cite{gong2022surakav, gong2020zero, shen2024real}, we assume a local, passive adversary who can observe all traffic between the client and the guard node in Tor.
-The adversary cannot alter traffic but can record packet size, timing, and direction to infer the visited webpage.
-We also assume the adversary is capable of segmenting traffic into individual page loads, and users visit one page at a time.
-This assumption is standard in WF evaluations to simplify analysis and avoid assumptions that favor the defense.

-To carry out the attack, the adversary collects training data by visiting a set of monitored webpages (i.e., those of particular interest) and recording their traffic traces under conditions similar to the target user’s environment.
-The adversary’s goal is to recognize which of these monitored sites the client is loading.
+Following prior work~\cite{gong2022surakav, gong2020zero, shen2024real}, we assume a local, passive adversary who observes all traffic between the client and the Tor guard node.
+The adversary cannot modify traffic but records packet size, timing, and direction to infer the visited webpage.
+They can segment traffic into individual page loads, assuming users visit one page at a time.
+To execute the attack, the adversary collects training data by visiting monitored webpages and recording their traffic under similar conditions to the target user.
+The goal is to identify which monitored site the client is loading.

 In this work, we apply two evaluation scenarios for the proposed defense: one where the user’s traffic is limited to webpages \emph{seen during the defense’s training phase} (\textit{in-training webpages}), and another where the user can also visit \emph{webpages not included in the defense training set} (\textit{out-of-training webpages}).
 In this latter case, we examine how the defense performs when users browse pages that were not part of the training data used to construct the anonymity sets or train the classifiers.
 This setting reflects real-world usage, where users may access arbitrary webpages beyond the training set, allowing us to assess the defense’s ability to protect previously unseen traffic patterns.